-Free Writing Exercises: (2%)
+Free Writing Exercises: (2%) (CLO 1, 2, 3)

-In weeks 2, 5 and 7 you will complete a 150 word short answer on an economic topic.
+In weeks 2, 4, 6 and 8 you will complete a 150 word short answer on an economic topic.
 These topics are related to current economic events in the US.
 Do not worry about spelling or grammar.
 This is an exercise to help you jump start your writing process.
+It is also meant to help you refresh your micro and macro principles.
 You get full points if you complete this exercise with adequate effort and appropriate economic analysis.

-This assignment will be open from Wednesdays 12pm-Thursdays 12pm.
+You will complete this assignment in the classroom on the designated meeting dates.
 This assignment does not have a late submission option.

-Peer Review of Free Writing: (3%) These are due on Sundays.
+Peer Review of Free Writing: (3%) (CLO 1, 2, 3)

 You need to complete a 100 word Peer-Review of a classmate's Free Writing Exercise.
 I will give you instructions on how to complete peer-reviews.
 This is also a completion grade.
-However, if you do not complete a peer review, you do not get points for your Free Writing for that week.

-This assignment will be open from Fridays 12pm - Sundays 11:59pm.
+You will complete this assignment in the classroom on the designated meeting dates.
 This assignment does not have a late submission option.

-Reflection: (2%)
+Reflection: (2%) (CLO 1, 2, 3)

 Once you complete your peer review, you will reflect on your own free writing exercise.
 Then you will write your reflections in about 50-70 words.
 I will give you guidelines for reflections.
 This is also a completion grade.
-You get full points if you complete this exercise with adequate effort.
+You get full points if you follow guidelines and complete this exercise with adequate effort.

-Revision: (3%)
+Revision: (3%) (CLO 1, 2, 3)

-You need to revise your Free Writing Exercise based on the feedback you received and your reflection.
+You need to revise your Free Writing Exercise based on your peer's feedback and your reflection.
 This is when you will correct content, grammar and spelling mistakes.
 No points if your revision is the same as your original response.

-Thought Essays and Peer Reviews: (18% of Total Grade)
+Thought Essays and Peer Reviews: (18% of Final Grade) (CLO 1, 2, 3)

 You will complete three Thought Essays.
 These are longer essays (~500 words) on Economic Topics.
 These are graded based on a rubric and I will have comments for each of you.
 In addition, each of you will complete a Peer Review of a classmate's Thought Essay.
 My expectation is that you will utilize comments from me and your classmate (peer) to improve your future writing.
 I will have an example Thought Essay and Peer Review on Canvas for you to peruse through and understand the style.
 The lowest of the first two Thought Essays and Peer Reviews will be dropped.
 The third Thought Essay (and corresponding peer review) is a data collection and analysis assignment and will not be dropped.
-If you do not complete a Peer Review, your Thought Essay score will default to zero regardless of what you scored.

-Final Paper (25% of grade):
+Final Paper (25% of Final grade) (CLO 1, 3, 4)